All STIs and STDs are passed sexually, right?

 ORDER YOUR FULL STI SCREEN HOME TEST KIT

 Of course, this is a form of sex and therefore still poses a high risk of catching an infection.
 Chlamydia and Gonorrhoea are amongst the STIs most commonly passed through oral sex to the throat.
 Syphilis and Genital Herpes can also be passed through contact with a blister or sore in the genital area.
+However, the transmissions of Syphilis in oral sex more frequently passes the other way, when someone has a Syphilis infection in their throat performs oral sex.
 Using a condom during oral sex can help to prevent catching STIs but will never provide complete protection.

 Bloodborne infections can be spread by sharing objects which can cut the skin with someone who is infected.
 This includes HIV, Hepatitis B and Hepatitis C. To minimise the risk, you should always avoid using another person’s toothbrush or razor and never share needles.